eiffel-community/eiffel/eiffel-vocabulary/EiffelDocumentationCreatedEvent.md

 # EiffelDocumentationCreatedEvent
 The EiffelDocumentationCreatedEvent signifies that a documentation item (or a new version of a documentation item) has been created.
-This is intended for situations where documentation is not stored and treated as any other source (in which case [EiffelSourceChangeCreatedEvent](EiffelSourceChangeCreatedEvent.md) and [EiffelSourceChangeSubmittedEvent](EiffelSourceChangeSubmittedEvent.md) SHOULD be used instead of EiffelDocumentationCreatedEvent).
+The event itself does not identify the location of the documentation, but rather relies on [EiffelSourceChangeSubmittedEvent](./[EiffelSourceChangeSubmittedEvent].md), similarly to e.g. [EiffelConfigurationAppliedEvent](./[EiffelConfigurationAppliedEvent].md) using the __DOCUMENTATION_SOURCE__ link type.
+While it is recommended practice to use source code management systems for storing documentation, this information model is still applicable as long as the document can be accessed via a URI.

 While the mandatory properties of the event are technology agnostic, optional properties can be used to add further detail supporting specific documentation systems, e.g. enabling automated documentation assembly.